GeK2K/nimutils/README.md

 ## Introduction

-Some useful tools when programming with the Nim programming language.
+Some useful tools for programming with the Nim.

 ## Compatibility